Table of Contents

 As with the Qiyida model, the board is built on the server‑grade C612 chipset, but it makes better use of its capabilities.
 You get more USB 3.0 ports, and the storage subsystem, in addition to four SATA III ports and a dual‑mode M.2 slot, has gained a second M.2 NVMe slot.
 That’s a welcome and logical addition.

 PCIe connectivity is identical to the Qiyida variant and likewise consists of only one full‑length x16 (Gen 3) slot and one x1 slot whose lanes come from the chipset (Gen 2).
-To give it a more stylish and premium look, the x16 slot is metal‑reinforced, although once you install a graphics card you’re unlikely to notice.
+To give it a more stylish and premium look, the x16 slot is metal‑reinforced, even if it gets completely hidden beneath a GPU.

-One might expect the VRM configuration to be exactly the same as well, but there was a surprise.
-Although it uses the classic 3×2 layout common to budget boards, in this case a uP1651 PWM controller is used along with MOSFETs from Infineon.
+One might expect the VRM configuration to be exactly the same as well, but the VRM layout hides a pleasant surprise.
+Although it uses the classic 3×2 layout common to budget boards, this board features a uP1651 PWM controller paired with high-quality Infineon MOSFETs.
 The high side has six 060N03L MOSFETs (50 A / 6 mΩ), and the low side has six 026N03L5 MOSFETs (100 A / 2.6 mΩ).
 This configuration outclasses most inexpensive LGA2011‑3 boards we’ve encountered.
 With the active VRM cooling implemented as a small fan integrated into the heatsink and spinning at a fixed speed, the D4‑V5‑BSW can comfortably run CPUs with a TDP around 130–140 W.

-Unfortunately, there are still only two fan headers and only one of them (4‑pin) is controllable, so it’s better to get a fan hub or a fan controller for case fans.
+Unfortunately, there are still only two fan headers, and only one (the 4-pin header) supports PWM control, making a fan hub or external controller a must for case cooling.
 There’s also a small regression: instead of a built‑in PC speaker, there’s now only a header for connecting one.

 BIOS Capabilities